 I met Stacey Robbins at a mastermind in Boulder, Colorado and it was very obvious she was not an ordinary gal.
 Her first question to me was: “So, tell me something about yourself that nobody asks about.”
 She’s a powerful coach and she is married to a wonderful man, Rock Robbins.

-Rock is the one who wrote the article and I hope you enjoy it and pass it on to the people who should see it.
+Rock is the one who wrote the article and I hope you enjoy it and pass it on to friends and family you think it could help.

 To help you.

 To get on board.